“There is no truer love than the love of food”

 Who am I?

 My name is Bonnie, and I’m an Australian Chinese living in Singapore, born in Hong Kong and raised in Australia when my family migrated when I was 11.
 That makes me not quite an ABC, but I think of myself as one anyway (Australian Bred Chinese) – in other words, a bit of a banana (yellow outside, white inside).
-My career as a dietitian started in early 2013 when I moved to Singapore for a job in a hospital here.
-I do miss Australia, but Singapore does have a unique food culture that I love exploring.
+My career as a dietitian started in early 2013 when I moved to Singapore for a job here.

 So what spurs me to start writing again?
 Although I can’t trump the gorgeous photography I see on more well-known food blogs (Top 20 Best Singapore food blogs), I discovered a whole new world of flavours, cuisines, new foods in Singapore I’d never seen in HK/Oz.
 I wanted to record down my recollection of the food that Singapore does well and remember all the things I loved.
 So you will notice that I do have a tendency to gravitate towards Singapore-unique foods that you can’t find elsewhere in the world.
 Since: